Zarshenas/Random-Meal-App/README.md

 3. Under the Repository name heading, type `new repo name` then click Rename

 ### How do I run the project locally?
-1. Open a CLI (Command Line Interface) like cmd (you can open terminal in vscode)
+1. Open a CLI (Command Line Interface) like cmd (you can also open terminal in vscode)
 2. Go to the project directory
 3. Install Axios by running the command `npm i` or `npm i axios`
 4. Open the project with Live Server or open the Index.html file

+### Why does the website not load YouTube video recipes?
+1. Use a VPN :(
+2. Reload the page
 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue.